CamdenKeller/GymCrowd/README.md

-# a6-starter
+# GymCrowd
-The starter code for assignment 6 of Intro to Android Development
+All final code and README is under the branch new-master